0x80/firestore-facade/packages/facade/README.md

 };
 ```

-Subcollections are place under `sub`.
+Subcollections are defined under `sub`.
 Currently one level of nesting is
 supported.

 In this example the collection names in Firestore are snake-cased, but if your
 names are camel-cased the key names should mirror that.

-The empty objects are simply placeholders to make the types available at
+The empty objects are only there to make the types available at runtime.

-runtime. @TODO explain in detail.
+> @TODO explain in more detail.

-## Generate Facade Factory Function
+### 3. Generate Facade Factory Function

 The next step is to generate the facade code by passing the location of the
-configuration file:
+configuration file to the `generate-facade` command:

-`npm exec generate-facade ./src/my-document-types-config.ts`
+`npx generate-facade ./src/my-document-types-config.ts`

 This should create a file named `facade.ts` containing the facade factory
 function in the same location as the supplied config file.